agent-force/agent-force.github.io/cost-desiderata-agent-benchmarks.md

 - **Exploration cost from the environment**: The agent needs to deal with a potentially changing environment.
 The real-world scenarios are often non-Markovian, which requires the agent to infer the hidden state from the history of observations.
 The changes of the environment can be attributed to the past actions taken and/or its inherent time-variant properties.
 This incurs **exploration cost** for agents, as blindly taking actions and gathering information might lead to significant changes in the response of the environment.

-- **Self Cost of the LLM-powered agent**: Perhaps the most natural (but surprisingly often overlooked!) cost of an LLM-powered agent is its **self cost**.
+- **Self cost of the LLM-powered agent**: Perhaps the most natural (but surprisingly often overlooked!) cost of an LLM-powered agent is its **self cost**.
 While exhibiting outstanding performance, the underlying LLMs (esp. proprietary ones) require time and money for inference.
 This practical aspect further hurdles the agent's exploration in the environment, as the self cost dramatically accumulates with the sampling over reasoning and external actions.

 To further validate the necessity of cost considerations in both LLM-powered agent benchmarks and methdologies, we construct a cost-sensitive online web shopping environment, C-WebShop.